IvanPT99/inventory_store/readme.md

      - If you're using **XAMPP** or **WAMP** (local server environments), the default username is usually `root` and the password is often left blank (i.e., `""`).

    Once you have updated the credentials, the PHP backend will be able to connect to the MariaDB database and perform the required operations (add, list, update, delete products).

+# NOTE

+This project was created as part of a class assignment.
+I took the opportunity to share the code on GitHub, which allowed me to practice working with databases and PHP.